jpsdr/MKVToolnix-Windows-7/README.md

       --with-extra-libs=/where/i/put/libebml/make/linux\;/where/i/put/libmatroska/make/linux

 Now run `rake` and, as "root", `rake install`.
-If you don't have "rake" installed yourself, then use the version bundled with
+If you don't have "rake" installed yourself, use the version bundled with
 MKVToolNix: `./drake` and `./drake install`.

-If you want to use all available CPU cores for building, then you have to use `drake` instead of `rake`. `drake` knows the parameter `-j` much like `make` does.
+If you want to use all available CPU cores for building, you have to use `drake` instead of `rake`. `drake` knows the parameter `-j` much like `make` does.
 You can also set the environment variable DRAKETHREADS to a number and the build process will automatically use